virejdasani/Alexis/README.md

 The final goal for Alexis is to do everything from sending emails to telling you a joke.

 ## Get Started
+- Check out Alexis on YouTube - https://youtu.be/LchUl9pueLw
 - Clone the repo and simply run `python alexis.py` for mac and windows or `python3 alexis.py` for linux.
 - Alternatively, head to the Builds folder and open the latest version of the directory.
 Simply run the alexis executable by typing: `./alexis` in the terminal or cmd.